 Thinking about it another way.
 With a wealth of knowledge the journalists discuss motorcycle characteristics like a sommelier describes wine.
 Watch any programme about wine and you will see someone pouring over a glass of wine like it was the last piece of air on the planet.
 Ruminating about history, colour and body all building up to the climax of the taste test.
 Then the descriptions really start to roll.
 You start to really think ‘I should buy a south Californian wine instead of the stuff from north California’.
 But realistically after a long day at work and the kids are in bed and you want to sit down with a glass of wine do all of those intricacies matter, are they important to you?

 Motorcycle journalists similarly detail intricacies about 30mm longer here, 4 degrees there and a 3% weight reduction.
 Going throughout the machine with a fine tooth comb before explaining how all these small differences culminate into a wonderful wine to enjoy with… no sorry; a motorcycle to take out on country lanes when the sun is shinning or whatever they dream up.
 But when you have on your jacket and you are making your way to Silverstone or a friend’s house or a pub does any of it hold any relevance outside of your head?
 It is important to the selling of new machines that you think you have/need a superior product based on nothing more than a desire that is superficial.

 There is no denying that motorcycles improve as they are developed by manufacturers but does incarnation after incarnation improve enough for you to swap it in for a new one?

-To sum up and to quote an amateur reviewer ‘All these bike reviews it’s all nonsense just go buy the one the like the look of and deal with the consequences’ – BVG.
+To sum up and to quote an amateur reviewer ‘All these bike reviews, it’s all nonsense just go buy the one you like the look of and deal with the consequences’ – BVG.